 What is Bitcoin Public and Private Key?

-This is done by one-way hashing function conversion which is irreversible.
+This is done by one-way hashing function conversion, which is irreversible.
 Because the public key is generated on ECDSA, they don’t have any symmetry between them.
-The public key is a point on the elliptic curve so determining the private from the public key is not possible.
+The public key is a point on the elliptic curve, so determining the private from the public key is not possible.
 The easiest way to understand what is ECDCSA with a real-world example is with your signature.
-When you see a document with your signature is easy for you to understand that this document is signed by you and with a digital signature signing a transaction is only possible with the private key.
+When you see a document with your signature is easy for you to understand that this document is signed by you, and with a digital signature signing a transaction is only possible with the private key.
 The private key is the most important thing you should care about the most.
 You should take your time and learn how to deal with it, what wallet to use, and how to keep your key safe.

 Who invented Bitcoin?

 Bitcoin was invented by Satoshi Nakamoto and launched on January 3rd, 2009.
-No one knows who actually who Satoshi is but over the years many names from Hal Finney, Charlie Lee, Shinichi Mochizuki through Nick Szabo to even Elon Musk been mentioned but there is no proof that some of them are the creator of Bitcoin.
+No one knows who actually who Satoshi is but over the years, many names from Hal Finney, Charlie Lee, Shinichi Mochizuki through Nick Szabo to even Elon Musk have been mentioned, but there is no proof that some of them are the creator of Bitcoin.
 Satoshi mined a lot of Bitcoins in the early days, and his holdings are around 1 million coins.

 Interesting facts about Bitcoin

 31/10/2008, a link to a paper from Satoshi Nakamoto titled Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list

 On the 3rd of January 2009 January, an anonymous person or group of people named himself Satoshi Nakamoto mined the genesis block (block 0) of Bitcoin.
 The block contains the title from the newspaper The Times “ Chancellor on brink of second bailout for banks.“